-Throw your favorite cashmere sweater on, light that fall-scented candle, and get cozy with our top five tips for work motivation this season:
+Throw on your favorite cashmere sweater, light that fall-scented candle, and get cozy with our top five tips for work motivation this season.

 Pumpkin spice it up

 Staff motivation is more than just one latte away.
 Research shows that today’s employees are looking for more than salary and traditional perks.
-Millennial workers value purpose, teamwork, challenges, and work-life balance over profit.
-Switch things up in your company by offering innovative initiatives such as hot-desking, mentorships, or hackathons to get those creative juices (and collabs) flowing.
-These efforts should be part of a larger learning culture.
+Especially since COVID began, workers everywhere expect a new kind of culture that prioritizes work flexibility and mental health.
+Millennials and Gen Z, for example, value purpose, teamwork, challenges, and work-life balance over profit.
+Switch things up in your company by offering long-term hybrid work structures, mentorships, or hackathons to get those creative juices (and collabs) flowing.
+These efforts should be part of a larger and inclusive company culture.

 These Uggs are made for walkin’

-The quitting economy is upon us.
+A war for talent and the Great Resignation are upon us.
 Employee motivation, with its peaks and valleys, directly correlates with retention.
 If your people are not happy with their roles, teams, or company culture, it’s easy to walk out and onto the next opportunity.
-To prevent employee turnover and increase employee motivation, make the effort to recognize and reward your people beyond the payslip.
+To prevent employee turnover and increase employee motivation, make an effort to recognize and reward your people beyond the payslip.

 All the leaves are brown

 As the leaves change colors, so do your people’s wants and needs.
 HR leaders should take steps to be in touch with their people and hear their feedback in a safe space.
-So, how to use employee engagement to increase motivation levels?
-First, establish the goals of your employee motivation survey and align with your management team.
+So, how can you use employee engagement to increase motivation levels?
+First, give your employees a safe space to anonymously voice their concerns and opinions.
+Next, establish the goals of your employee motivation survey and align with your management team.
 Then, run some anonymous polls and surveys with bob to truly understand your people and visualize their responses.

 Recommended For Further Reading